medined/perl-5-by-example/perl_5_by_example/glossary.md

 A delimiter is used to tell when one thing ends and another begins.
 Delimiters are widely used in text-based databases to separate one field from another.
-For example, in the string
-<TT>"one:two:three"</TT> the colon is the delimiter.
-You can break a string into
-components based on a delimiter using the <TT>split()</TT> function; you can put the string back together again using the <TT>join()</TT> function.
+For example, in the string *"one:two:three"* the colon is the delimiter.
+You can break a string into components based on a delimiter using the *split()* function; you can put the string back together again using the *join()* function.

 ## Dereference

 A reference is a scalar that points to a value.
 The act of dereferencing means to follow the link to arrive at the value.
-For example, you can create a reference with the following <TT>$foo =
+For example, you can create a reference with the following *$foo =
-\10;</TT>.
-This makes <TT>$foo</TT> a reference to an anonymous literal value of
+\10;*.
+This makes *$foo* a reference to an anonymous literal value of
-10. Printing <TT>$foo</TT> prints the value of the reference.
-To get at the value, you need to dereference $foo like this <TT>${$foo}</TT>.
+10. Printing *$foo* prints the value of the reference.
+To get at the value, you need to dereference $foo like this *${$foo}*.
 The symbol in front of the curly brace depends on the type of reference.
 Use $ for scalars, @ for arrays, and % for hashes.
 <P>See also Reference.

 ## Detail Line

 You use detail lines to display information about individual items in reports.
-Reports can also have header, footer, sub-total, and total lines.
-Chapter 12, "<A href="ch11.htm">Creating Reports</A>," has examples of how to prepare reports.
+Reports can also have header, footer, sub-total, and total lines. [](./reports.md), has examples of how to prepare reports.

 ## Diamond Operator

 The diamond operator(<>) is used to read a line of input from a file.
-Some operating systems, like UNIX, can use the diamond operator to read from sockets.
+Some operating systems, like UNIX, can use the diamond operator to read from sockets. [](./files.md) has examples that use the diamond operator.
-Chapter 10, "<A href="ch09.htm">Using Files</A>,"
-has examples that use the diamond operator.

 ## Directory